Singapore Watch Fair, A Timeless Journey.

 FutureGrail

 Based in Singapore, FutureGrail is a premier investment advisory firm not only has a wealth of collectable high-end timepieces but it specialises in exquisite and rare collectibles.
 It has a mini museum in-house with over 200 rare and historically significant timepieces, some dating back to the early 1800s.
-What’s equally amazing is that a fraction of these vintage collection was displayed during SWF, that absolutely took centre stage.
+What’s equally amazing is that a fraction of these vintage collection was displayed during SWF, which absolutely took centre stage.

 Personally, I feel a romantic notion peculiar to pocket watches.
-Their ability to take your mind on a journey into your heart with the sense of secrecy and surprise regardless of its era, style and design, the same romance is able to withstand the test of time.
+Their ability to take your mind on a journey into your heart with the sense of secrecy and surprise regardless of its era, style and design.
+This romance is able to withstand the test of time.
+These portable watches have a history spanned across four centuries.
+In this timeframe, glorious moments of great horological innovation and remarkable workmanship of famed makers occured from the English Golden Age and beyond.
+Yet today, they seem completely overshadowed by the post-war wristwatches.

 Photo credits: Sotheby’s